-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office \$20 per PCP visit \$20 per PCP visit \$30 per specialist visit \$40 per specialist visit Emergency care at an urgent care center \$40 copayment per urgent care center visit \$40 copayment per urgent care center visit • Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit \$250 copayment per visit Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: All charges All charges Elective care or non-emergency care in a hospital emergency room Follow-up care in a hospital emergency room, unless we have given prior authorization Emergency outside our service area High Option Standard Option Emergency care at a doctor's office \$20 per PCP visit \$20 per PCP visit \$30 per specialist visit \$40 per specialist visit Emergency care at an urgent care center \$40 copayment per urgent care center visit \$40 copayment per urgent care center visit • Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit \$250 copayment per visit Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: All charges All charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full- term delivery of a baby outside the service area Ambulance High Option Standard Option The plan covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
-The following circumstances would be covered: \$100 copayment per trip \$100 copayment per trip 1.
-Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or
+Benefit Description You pay Emergency within our service area High Option Standard Option Emergencyor urgent care at a doctor's office \$20 per PCP visit \$20 per PCP visit \$35 per specialist visit \$40 per specialist visit Emergency or urgentcare at an urgent care center \$40 copayment per urgent care center visit \$40 copayment per urgent care center visit Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit \$250 copayment per visit Note: We waive the ER copay if you are admitted to the hospital.
+Not covered: All charges All charges Elective care or non-emergency care in a hospital emergency room Follow-up care in a hospital emergency room, unless we have given prior authorization Emergency outside our service area High Option Standard Option Emergency or urgentcare at a doctor's office \$20 per PCP visit \$20 per PCP visit \$35 per specialist visit \$40 per specialist visit Emergency or urgentcare at an urgent care center \$40 copayment per urgent care center visit \$40 copayment per urgent care center visit Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit \$250 copayment per visit Note: We waive the ER copay if you are admitted to the hospital.
+Not covered: All charges All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full- term delivery of a baby outside the service area Telehealth services High Option Standard Option Teladoc \$30 per consult \$40 per consult Please see www.aetnafeds.com for information on Teladoc service.
+Note: Members will receive a Teladoc welcome kit explaining the benefit.
+Note: Teladoc is not available for service in Idaho.